-The MSc degree in Quaternary Science offers comprehensive and flexible postgraduate training in the established yet dynamic field of Quaternary Science, with the academic emphasis being on the time-dependent processes affecting environmental change.
-In recent years, Quaternary research has developed a multi- and inter-disciplinary approach to the study of recent Earth history.
+The MSc degree in Past Climate and Environmental Change offers comprehensive and flexible postgraduate training in the established yet dynamic field of past climate and environmental change, with the academic emphasis being on the time-dependent processes affecting environmental change.
+In recent years, this research has developed a multiand inter-disciplinary approach to the study of recent Earth history.
 In addition to the development of new fieldwork and laboratory techniques, substantial advances have been made in geochronological (dating) techniques and the quantifying of proxy data.
-These, together with information from new geological archives such as those from the deep ocean floors and in the polar ice sheets, have provided new insights into Quaternary environmental change and created a framework for reconstructing patterns of past change with a degree of accuracy, precision and detail not normally obtainable for older geological periods.
-Quaternary science therefore provides the best available 'laboratory' for researching Earth-system processes and for generating critical baseline data for predicting future climate change.
+These, together with information from new geological archives such as those from the deep ocean floors and in the polar ice sheets, have provided new insights into environmental change and created a framework for reconstructing patterns of past change with a degree of accuracy, precision and detail not normally obtainable for older geological periods.
+Studying the Quaternary therefore provides the best available 'laboratory' for researching Earth-system processes and for generating critical baseline data for predicting future climate change.